MinnPost/wordpress-sandbox/wp-content/plugins/code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 2.14.5 (10 May 2022) =
+* Fixed: Incompatibility issue with older versions of PHP.

+= 2.14.4 (5 May 2022) =
+* Fixed: Prevent array key errors when loading the snippet table with unknown order values.

 = 2.14.3 (10 Dec 2021) =
 * Fixed: Potential security issue outputting snippets-safe-mode query variable value as-is.
 Thanks to Krzysztof Zając for reporting.